humanapi/connect-client/README.md

 <button data-hapi-token="sessiontoken" data-hapi-mode="select">Open Connect in select mode</button>
 ```

+### Connect URL

+To set the URL of the Connect server to use (e.g. for staging), set the `data-hapi-base-url` attribute:

+`<button data-hapi-base-url="https://hapi-connect.staging.humanapi.co" data-hapi-mode="select" data-hapi-token="sessiontoken">Open Connect</button>`

 ### Lifecycle hooks

 `humanapi-connect-client` can be configured to respond to the following lifecycle hooks: